In this article I’ll share my experiences & opinion on three Muscle Feast products I’m very familiar with:

 Like with their whey comparison, Muscle Feast’s unflavored casein tastes better to me than O.N’s casein & its artificial sweetener afterglow. 😜

-But my taste buds like Optimum Nutrition’s Chocolate Supreme more than Muscle Feast’s chocolate casein product.
+But my taste buds like Optimum Nutrition’s Chocolate Supreme more than Muscle Feast’s chocolate casein product, since Muscle Feast’s stevia amount is too much for me.

 Both mix easily, though the Optimum Nutrition needs a little more energy to get it done.